Newspaper Page Text

 white kid gloves.
 Miss Florence

-W-bster. her pianist, wore a beau
+W bster. her pianist, wore a beau

 tiful taffeta gown.
-Rev. A, W. Park
+Rev. A. W. Park

-er., dean of the Theological school
+er. dean of the Theological school

-of Roger Williams, and president
+of Roller Williams, and president

 of the Roger Williams-Howe alum